Merge20/Jharkhand-Tourism-Website/README.md

 # 🏞️ Jharkhand Tourism Website

 A web-based platform designed to showcase the beauty, culture, and popular travel destinations of **Jharkhand, India**.
-Built as a project by Diploma CSE students, this responsive website provides information about tourist attractions, user interaction through contact forms, and a clean UI/UX.
+Built as a project by Diploma CSE students of Sarala Birla University, this responsive website provides information about tourist attractions, user interaction through contact forms, and a clean UI/UX.

 ---